Long Beach Child Custody Attorney

 Contact Curtis Family Law online or at (562) 315-7107 to book your free, initial consultation regarding child custody representation.

-What Are The Different Types of Custody Arrangements in California?
+Different Types of Custody Arrangements in California

 These include:

 - Physical custody.
 This involves where the child will live.
 In joint physical custody, the child will reside with both parents on an alternating schedule.
-Joint may not be a 50-50 split due to various factors such as the need to maintain current daycare or school locations.
+Joint custody may not be a 50-50 split due to various factors such as the need to maintain current daycare or school locations.
 In such cases, the child will likely reside with one parent more than the other.
 This parent is often referred to as having primary physical custody while the other parent has a set number of overnights or weekends.

 - Legal custody.
 This type of custody gives a parent the authority to make major life decisions for the child, such as schooling/education, health and dental care, religious upbringing, and any other relevant issue.